FelixWinchester/FelixWinchester/README.md

 ### :man_technologist: About Me :
 I am a student from Russia.

-- :books: I am in my 3rd year of college and am currently on the lookout for something I will enjoy working with in the future.
+- :books: I am in my 3rd year of university and am currently on the lookout for something I will enjoy working with in the future.
 I can't decide once and for sure what attracts me more: Computer Security, Java Development or Machine Learning....

 - :skull_and_crossbones: Trying to survive